virtadpt/exocortex-halo/web_search_bot/README.md

 web_search_bot.py currently only supports up to fifty (50) search results.
 Specifying an invalid number causes it to default to ten (10).

+web_index_bot.py is a bot which does the reverse - when you send it a URL it submits it to whatever search engines you have defined in its configuration file.
+This could be something like an instance of [YaCy](http://yacy.de/) running on the same host or it could be [the Internet Archive's Wayback Machine](https://web.archive.org/).